gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-scene-graph.md

           |
          moon

-This will let the earth rotate around `scene` but we can separately rotate and scale the sun and it won't effect the earth.
+This will let the earth rotate around the solarSystem but we can separately rotate and scale the sun and it won't effect the earth.
 Similarly the earth can rotate separately from the moon.
 Let's make more nodes for `solarSystem`, `earthOrbit` and `moonOrbit`.